shac94/Planck/README.txt

 in +

-I will be happy to work with you I learned a lot from the task And I will note that I had no knowledge of the subject, and it is very interesting
+I will be happy to work with you ,I learned a lot from the task.
+And I will note that I had no knowledge of this subject, and it is very interesting

 Thanks!